Bristol and Exeter Railway: Narrowing the gauge

 If the broad gauge had originally been an asset, by the 1870s was it was clear that the narrow gauge of 4 ft 8+1/2 in had become the standard gauge, and beyond the Great Western Railway the vast majority of lines adopted it.
-As trade increased, this led to difficulties at the point of junction between lines—the break of gauge—where goods had to be physically transshipped between wagons for onward transit.
+As trade increased this led to difficulties at the point of junction between lines, a break of gauge where goods had to be physically transhipped between wagons for onward transit.
 In July 1874, the Somerset and Dorset Railway completed its Bath extension, and narrow gauge wagons could reach Exeter and beyond from the Midlands over that route and the LSWR.

-Responding to the situation, the B&ER started to lay narrow gauge rails—that is, it installed mixed gauge—on its main line.
+Responding to the situation, the B&ER started to lay narrow gauge rails on its main line making it a mixed gauge.
 In February 1875, the shareholders were informed that the company was undertaking the installation throughout the main line; this would involve a considerable investment in rolling stock.
 That year, the Bristol and Exeter Railway Act 1875 (38 & 39 Vict. c. cxxvii) was obtained authorising this work and the raising of capital to pay for it; and to substitute a loop line at Weston-super-Mare for the branch line.

 Mixed gauge was installed from Bristol to Taunton by 1 June 1875, enabling the heavy goods and livestock traffic to be accommodated in narrow gauge trains, and the Weston-super-Mare branch had already been dealt with.
 The line on to Exeter was completed in November 1875.
-The Cheddar Valley line from Yatton to Wells was converted (as opposed to "mixed") by 18 November 1875.
+The Cheddar Valley line from Yatton to Wells was converted to standard gauge (as opposed to 'mixed') by 18 November 1875.
 Plans were in hand to deal with the rest of the system.